 Keep in mind, this is probably 2013.
 Over the next 4 years, a bank closed us down every year including Chase, Bank of America, US Bank, Wells Fargo, and probably a couple more--I’ve lost track at this point.
 We ended up getting multiple banks to have redundancy, eventually now settling on local credit unions and community banks.
 I currently have three bank accounts for each business.

 One thing about this industry that always bothered me is that I couldn’t directly or openly speak to my customers about the plant they were growing.
-90% of my customers are in some shape or form growing cannabis, but I can’t mention cannabis on my site or videos for the risk of losing all the extremely important tools mentioned above.
+I believe the majority of my customers are in some shape or form growing cannabis or hemp, but I can’t mention cannabis on my site or videos for the risk of losing all the extremely important tools mentioned above.
 That means I can’t make content focused on the main terms they’re searching for e.g., ‘how to grow cannabis’, ‘best equipment for growing marijuana’, etc… Not only that, I’m trying to stay as above board as possible, but I’m still getting shut down by banks.

 Then the idea occurred to me that I had to create a separate company on the ‘dark side.’
 In the cannabis industry, the ‘dark side’ is when a company openly acknowledges cannabis and marijuana.
 Alternatively, ‘light side’ companies sell to cannabis growers/users but do not acknowledge it.
 GrowersHouse.com sold equipment to growers but never acknowledged what it was being used for.
 Another example of this might be a smoke shop that sells bongs but says they’re for tobacco.
 As this country gets more liberal on marijuana, this is less relevant, but it definitely depends on what state you’re in.
 Overall, I needed a ‘dark side’ company to create content that directly targeted my consumer's interests, using the exact keywords they were searching: cannabis and marijuana.